 As this additional water passes out with the stool, a person may weigh less after using laxatives.
 However, this effect is only temporary.

 Laxatives do not reduce body fat or promote long-term weight loss.
-Even at high doses, stimulant laxatives, which encourage the movement of stool through the digestive tract, have only a "modest effect" on calorie absorption.
+Even at high doses, stimulant laxatives, which encourage the movement of stool through the digestive tract, have only a "

 Many laxatives are available over the counter for the treatment of constipation.
 Misusing laxatives for weight loss may cause the following side effects: